360 Camera Pipeline

 # 2.2.
 Processing Data: Importing From Video

-Export 360 video and prepare for importing to Photogrammetry software (e.g. Metashape) You need to export the video from your camera as a panoramic flat view, i.e., an equirectangular projection view.
-In terms of a format, use a format that MetaShape can accept (mov, avi, fav, mp4, wmv).
+Export 360 video and prepare for importing to Photogrammetry software (e.g. Metashape) You need to export the video from your camera as a panoramic flat view (equirectangular projection).
+Use a format that MetaShape can accept (mov, avi, fav, mp4, wmv).
 For Insta360 cameras, export the video through Insta360 Studio (desktop software).
-Make you are exportting 360 video, the encoding can be H.264 or ProRes(the file size will be a lot larger).
+Make sure you are exporting 360 video, the encoding can be H.264 or ProRes(the file size will be a lot larger).

 Shooting 360 video